Measuring and Mitigating Post-hoc Rationalization in Reverse Chain-of-Thought Generation: Downstream Performance

 \subsection{Main Results}

 Table~\ref{tab:main_results} presents in-distribution results across four benchmarks and model scales.

-\paragraph{Reduced anchoring yields consistent performance gains.} SSR-D achieves the highest scores across all benchmarks and model scales, with gains that scale with model capacity.
-On ArenaHard, improvements over NEU are up to +10 (Qwen3-4B-Thinking), while MultiChallenge shows consistent gains up to +3.
-This correlation between lower internal anchoring (Table~\ref{tab:anchoring_metrics}) and higher downstream accuracy validates our framework: structured reasoning traces provide stronger training signals than post-hoc rationalizations.
+\paragraph{Reduced anchoring yields consistent performance gains.} SSR-D achieves the highest scores across all reported benchmarks and model scales, with consistent gains across model scales/families.
+On ArenaHard, improvements over NEU reach +9.1 points for Qwen3-4B-Thinking-2507, while MultiChallenge shows consistent gains up to +3.1 points.
+This correlation between lower internal anchoring (Table~\ref{tab:anchoring_metrics}) and higher downstream accuracy supports the usefulness of our framework: structured reasoning traces provide stronger training signals than post-hoc rationalizations.

 \paragraph{Suppression degrades multi-turn reasoning.} While SUP and AUG-SUP yield marginal single-turn improvements on ArenaHard, they consistently degrade MultiChallenge performance.
-This asymmetry is most pronounced for Qwen3-8B, where AUG-SUP underperforms NEU by 5\% despite appearing less anchored by $\mathcal{A}_{\text{lex}}$ (Figure~\ref{fig:intuition}).
-The pattern confirms that suppression-induced traces lack global coherence for sustained multi-turn reasoning, consistent with elevated $\mathcal{A}_{\text{ent}}$ in Table~\ref{tab:anchoring_metrics}.
+This asymmetry is most pronounced for Qwen3-8B, where AUG-SUP underperforms NEU by 5 points despite appearing less anchored by $\mathcal{A}_{\text{lex}}$ (Figure~\ref{fig:intuition}).
+The pattern confirms that suppression-induced traces lack global coherence for sustained multi-turn reasoning, consistent with elevated $\mathcal{A}_{\text{traj}}$ in Table~\ref{tab:anchoring_metrics}.

+\paragraph{Ruling out information loss as the driver.} A potential concern is that SSR's lower $\mathcal{A}_{\textup{prob}}$ reflects reduced reasoning informativeness rather than reduced train-inference mismatch.
+Three lines of evidence argue against this.
+First, if information loss were the primary driver, downstream performance should decrease--yet SSR and SSR-D systematically outperform NEU in the main trained-method comparisons (Tables~\ref{tab:main_results}--\ref{tab:ood_results}).
+Second, behavioral zone analysis (Table~\ref{tab:behavioral_zones}) shows that SSR shifts traces into the Reason zone (38.0\% $\to$ 54.8\%), which corresponds to forward-reasoning behavior patterns; vacuous traces would not exhibit such patterns.
+Third, the abstract endpoint guardrail remains near-saturated for SSR (0.989 vs.\ 0.994--0.996 for NEU/SUP/AUG-SUP; Appendix~\ref{app:endpoint_consistency}), indicating that lower answer recoverability is not explained by drifting away from the intended task endpoint.

 \paragraph{Distillation amplifies structural alignment.} Comparing SSR and SSR-D reveals that prompting alone captures roughly half the potential benefit (e.g., +5 vs.\ +9 on ArenaHard for Qwen3-8B).
 The consistent SSR-D advantage reflects learned internalization of the skeleton pattern, ensuring reliable format adherence and stronger rationalization mitigation.
-Cross-architecture transfer to NBG4-3B-Base further validates that structural decoupling captures architecture-agnostic reasoning principles.\footnote{We ablate the components of SSR in Appendix~\ref{app:ablation}.}
+Cross-architecture transfer to NBG4-3B-Base further suggests that the benefit is not limited to the Qwen model family.\footnote{We ablate the components of SSR in Appendix~\ref{app:ablation}.}